StrikingLoo/strikingloo.github.io/wiki/macroeconomics-mru.md

 In **fractional reserve banking**, banks need to hold a certain % of savings in their vaults at all times.
 In the USA that fraction is currently 10%, called the reserve ratio.
 This also affects the money supply.

-The **Money multiplier** is the inverse of the reserve ratio, and due to exponential groth dictates how much M1 money emerges from an amount of MB money.
-E.g. if I deposit 100$ in my account, and the bank keeps 10% but lends 90%, which is deposited in banks, so it is lent again, etc.
+The **Money multiplier** is the inverse of the reserve ratio, and due to exponential growth dictates how much M1 money emerges from an amount of MB money.
+E.g. I deposit 100$ in my account, and the bank keeps 10% but lends 90%, which is deposited in banks, so it is lent again, etc.

 The Fed can move interest rates, especially for Federal Funds rate (how much banks are paid for lending overnight to other banks so they meet deposits requirements).
-The biggest way the Fed regulated interest rates prior to 2008 was through Expansionary Open Market Operations OMO: buying treasury bills from banks.
+The biggest way the Fed regulated interest rates prior to 2008 was through Expansionary Open Market Operations (OMO): buying treasury bills from banks.
 This stimulates the economy by making it easier for banks to loan, reducing interest rates.

 Other loan rates adjust to the federal funds rate noisily.